jordanparker6/TransformerSeries/README.md

 # TransformerSeries

-A general purpose implementation of the Transformer architecture for multi-variate timeseries.
+A general purpose implementation of the Transformer architecture for multivariate timeseries.

 ### Quick Start